Ae3232/headless-cms/content/for-talents/_index.md

   anywhere in the world
 findTeamSubTitle1: You’d like to work on exciting challenges or lead new initiatives?
 findTeamDescription1: "<p>You’ve come to the right place!
 Get inspired by our opportunities and talents from all over the world.
-Join powerful teams or create your own ones.</p>"
+Find powerful teams to join or create your own ones.</p>"
 findTeamButton1: Sign Up as a Talent
 findTeamSubTitle2: ''
 findTeamDescription2: "<p></p>"